 In this action-packed romantic adventure story, a beautiful woman must perform feats of bravery in order to inherit a $28 million fortune and win the man she loves.
 Lots of stunts featuring...
 See full summary »

 One of Tanaka's underlings has stolen a rare statuette that he had planned to use as a peace offering between the local Yakusa and Chinese Tong.
 He hires two private investigators to ...
 See full summary »

 After his family is killed in Japan by ninjas, Cho and his son Kane come to America to start a new life.
 He opens a doll shop but is unwittingly importing heroin in the dolls.
 When he finds...
 See full summary »

 John Peter Macallister, was a Korean veteran who after serving, decided to live in Japan, and while there, he studied Ninjitsu and became a Ninja.
-30 years later he learned that he has a daughter, so left, to find her.
-But apparently, he can't leave the sect that he is with, cause it means that he is now marked for death.
-He manages to escape and upon arriving in the States, he meets Max Keller, a drifter who has a penchant for getting involved with other people's problems and helping them out if he can.
-Max and Macallister hook up with Max helping him find his daughter, and Macallister teaching him the ways of the ninja.
+Thirty years later he learned that he has a daughter, so left to find her.
+Apparently, though, he can't leave the sect that he is with, because it means that he is now marked for death.
+He manages to escape, and upon arriving in the States, he meets Max Keller, a drifter who has a penchant for getting involved with other people's problems and helping them out if he can.
+Max and Macallister hook up, with Max helping Macallister find his daughter, and Macallister teaching him the ways of the ninja.
 At the same evading Okasa, one of Macallister's students who is now sworn to kill him.
 Written by

 Was this review helpful to you?